shannaniggans/fancy4n6.github.io/_posts/2022-05-16-ACSC-BSides-IR-Challenge-2021-01-Getting-Started.md

 ## 1 - Getting Started

-The Australian Logic and Interstellar Exploration Network (ALIEN) needs your help!
+>The Australian Logic and Interstellar Exploration Network (ALIEN) needs your help!
 An unknown cyber actor has blackmailed ALIEN claiming that they will release their research unless they are paid a hefty sum.
 ALIEN believe that the information must have been stolen through a cyber intrusion, and have enlisted your help to work alongside the ACSC to investigate what has happened.

 ### GS-0
 * Press submit on this one to continue.

 ### GS-1
-<div class="ctfq">How many hosts have we received data from?</div>
+<h5>How many hosts have we received data from?</h5>

 * Easy one, just count the number of zip files provided as they named by host.

-<div class="flag">Flag: 9</div>
+<h5>Flag: 9</h5>

 ### GS-2
-<div class="ctfq">What is the MD5 hash of the memory image provided?</div>
+<h5>What is the MD5 hash of the memory image provided?</h5>

 #### GS-2-1 PowerShell
 * Because we are dealing with a RAW image file, we can use PowerShell to calculate the hash of the file itself.